hardwario/bc-website/static/shop/mini-battery-module.md

-The Mini Battery Module is designed to power BigClown battery-operated devices and has been developed to minimize the size of the entire unit.
-The dimension does not exceed the size of the standard BigClown modules.

-Thanks to the use of a modern, low-power, high-efficiency converter, it provides a long service life of two AAA 1.5 V alkaline cells.
+The **Mini Battery Module** is designed as a power supply source for the battery-operated units.
+The integrated low-power boost converter provides an excellent efficiency from the **two AAA 1.5 V Alkaline** cells.
+It features a bottom-entry sockets, so the overall profile of the unit you build remains low.

-The module contains a battery disconnect circuit when another power supply (such as a DC adapter or USB cable) is connected to the system.
-The battery voltage can be measured at the analog input of the standardized connector.
+The load disconnect circuit can disconnect the batteries if any other power supply source is connected to the system (e.g. AC adapter or USB cable).
+The **battery voltage can be measured** on one of the analog inputs of the standardized header (P0/A0/TXD0).

-A typical example of use is a miniature wireless motion detector or a climate sensor.

 ## Features

-* Highly efficient TPS61099 inverter
+* Highly efficient DC/DC converter TPS61099 (TI)
 * Very low quiescent current <5 μA
 * Efficiency up to 93% at 10 mA
 * Recommended types of batteries:
-    * 2x AAA 1.5 V Alkaline or
+    * 2x AAA 1.5 V Alkaline, or
     * 2x AAA Eneloop NiMH
 * Rated output voltage 3.1 V
 * Circuit for disconnecting the battery